pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 2. American Express Membership Rewards Credit Card

-{% include image.html image="american-express-membership-rewards-credit-card.jpg" alt="American Express Membership Rewards Credit Card" class="cc-center" %}
+{% include image.html image="american-express-membership-rewards-credit-card.jpg" alt="American Express Membership Rewards Credit Card" class="cc-center mb-3" %}

 American Express Membership Rewards Credit Card is an entry level card from Amex with low joining and renewal fees unlike other cards.
 Though acceptability of Amex is increasing day by day in India, still it's not as good as Visa/MasterCard.
 The best thing about Amex is their world class customer service and when you talk to them, they make you feel really special.
 Below are the main highlights of this card: